OkaVatti/OkaVatti/README.md

 ## some stuff about meeeeeeeeee

-I am 17 years old.\
-I'm currently attending High School, studying to get into some boring ass college on the west coast\
-In my free time I like to code. \
+adult\
+trying to find the motivation to continue coding\
-Not doing much at the moment.
+Not doing much at the moment.\

 ## Development Environment (PC)